 Opossums will growl, hiss, and open their mouth showing their teeth to ward off predators and humans, but very rarely will they attack or bite.

-The growling and hissing can seem like the opossum are ready to strike or pounce, but the sounds are nothing more than a bluff.
+The growling and hissing can seem like the opossum is ready to strike or pounce, but the sounds are nothing more than a bluff.
 Opossums are much more afraid of humans than we are of them.

 It has to be advised that opossums can and will bite in self-defense when cornered by an attacker.
-This only happens when the animal believes that they are in an unavoidable fight.
+This only happens when the animal believes they are in an unavoidable fight.
 Fighting would be their last resort, however.

 Do Opossums Carry Fatal Diseases?

-Opossums are wild animals and carry several ectoparasites such as fleas, lice, mites, and ticks.
+Opossums are wild animals and carry several ectoparasites, such as fleas, lice, mites, and ticks.

 Due to the opossum’s low body temperature, they generally do not carry the rabies virus as it needs a much higher body temperature.
-However, the animal does have the potential to carry and transmit the disease.
+However, the animal does have the potential to bring and transmit the disease.
 If you get bitten by an opossum, then make sure you are seen by a doctor immediately.

 Are Opossum Droppings Dangerous?